-The 2021 Budget threw in a few perks for businesses but the one that around 10 million taxpayers will appreciate, is the decision to continue the tax offset for low and middle income earners.
+The 2022 Budget threw in a few perks for businesses but the one that around 10 million taxpayers will appreciate, is the decision to increase the tax offset for low and middle income earners.

-First, let’s be clear… while the media is reporting these as tax cuts for 2021, what’s actually happening is an extension of an existing tax offset.
+First, let’s be clear… while the media is reporting these as tax cuts for 2022, what’s actually happening is an increase of an existing tax offset.
 So, let’s cover what a tax offset actually is.

 A tax offset, is a reduction of your tax payable by the offset amount.
 It can only reduce tax payable to nil though – any excess offset is not refundable.

 Contrary to popular belief, you don’t receive the amount of the offset entitlement directly as a lump sum.

 Let’s explain that:

 - If you earn $87,000 a year, in the 2021/22 financial year you are eligible for a $1,080 tax offset plus an additional $420 cost of living tax offset.